kasirphp/kasir/docs/index.md

 features:
   - icon: ⚡️
     title: Lightning Fast
     details: Kasir is built to be fast.
-It uses Guzzle client under the hood and gives you Laravel Response.
+It uses Guzzle client under the hood and gives you MidtransResponse.
   - icon: 🛠️
     title: Developer Friendly
     details: No need to repeatedly setup client-key, headers, and other stuff.
 Just focus on your business logic.